How to determine and measure your restaurant KPIs

 • Social engagement: How many people are interacting with your posts on social media, including likes, shares, and comments?

 • Website traffic: How many people are visiting your restaurant’s website?
-(There are some sub-KPIs here, too, such as how long people stay on your site, which pages they visit, etc.) This can help give you insight on how to optimize your website for search engines.
+(There are some sub-KPIs here, too, such as how long people stay on your site, which pages they visit, etc.) This can help give you insight into how to optimize your website for search engines.

 • ROI: This measures your return on investment, or how much money you’re making off a marketing campaign compared to how much you spent.